Dodging-Turtis/Dodging-Turtis/README.md

 # Dodging Turtis

-We created an NFT game which runs on MATIC network in the Ethereum Blockchain and is powered by Chainlink Oracles.
+We created an NFT game which runs on the MATIC network in the Ethereum Blockchain and is powered by decentralized Chainlink Oracles.

 ## Information about the project